DaniqueJ-R/milestone_proj_3/README.md

 Since no logo was provided for this project, I explored free design resources to find one that fit the calming and uplifting theme of the site.
 After reviewing several options, I selected a completed logo from Creative Fabrica
 , which aligned perfectly with the project’s minimalist aesthetic and focus on positivity.

 The logo was chosen for its professional design quality and its ability to reflect the project’s purpose—creating a safe, welcoming space for users to pause, reflect, and share kindness.
-Its simple, modern style ensures accessibility and brand recognition across devices.
+It's simple, modern style ensures accessibility and brand recognition across devices.

 **Audio**